hmhv/ASCAPIClient/docs/AppsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsGameCenterAchievementReleases = ["fieldsGameCenterAchievementReleases_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementReleases (optional) let fieldsGameCenterLeaderboardSetReleases = ["fieldsGameCenterLeaderboardSetReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetReleases (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterAppVersions = ["fieldsGameCenterAppVersions_example"] // [String] | the fields to include for returned resources of type gameCenterAppVersions (optional) let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsGameCenterLeaderboardReleases = ["fieldsGameCenterLeaderboardReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardReleases (optional) let limitGameCenterAppVersions = 987 // Int | maximum number of related gameCenterAppVersions returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional)
+let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsGameCenterAppVersions = ["fieldsGameCenterAppVersions_example"] // [String] | the fields to include for returned resources of type gameCenterAppVersions (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterAchievements = ["fieldsGameCenterAchievements_example"] // [String] | the fields to include for returned resources of type gameCenterAchievements (optional) let fieldsGameCenterAchievementReleases = ["fieldsGameCenterAchievementReleases_example"] // [String] | the fields to include for returned resources of type gameCenterAchievementReleases (optional) let fieldsGameCenterLeaderboardReleases = ["fieldsGameCenterLeaderboardReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardReleases (optional) let fieldsGameCenterLeaderboardSetReleases = ["fieldsGameCenterLeaderboardSetReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetReleases (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitGameCenterAppVersions = 987 // Int | maximum number of related gameCenterAppVersions returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitGameCenterLeaderboardSets = 987 // Int | maximum number of related gameCenterLeaderboardSets returned (when they are included) (optional)